ibm-cloud-docs/speech-to-text/information-security.md

 By default, no customer ID is associated with data.

-**Note:** Experimental and beta features are not intended for use with a production environment and therefore are not guaranteed to function as expected when labeling and deleting data.
+Experimental and beta features are not intended for use with a production environment and therefore are not guaranteed to function as expected when labeling and deleting data.
 Experimental and beta features should not be used when implementing a solution that requires the labeling and deletion of data.
+{: note}

 ### Specifying a customer ID
 {: #specify-customer-id}